linroger/FinanceCompendium/II. Economics/International/International Economics Theory and Policy/Part 1 - International Trade Theory/Chapter 08 - Firms in the Global Economy.md

 Let's focus on a much simpler case of imperfect competition known as monopolistic competition.
 This market structure arises when the equilibrium number of competing firms is large and no firm attains a substantial market share.
 Then, the pricing decision of any given firm will not affect market aggregates and the demand conditions for the other firms, so the pricing decisions of the firms are no longer interrelated.
 Each firm sets its price given those market aggregates, knowing that the response of any other individual firm would be inconsequential.
 We next develop such a model of monopolistic competition.
 We then introduce trade under this market structure in the following section.

-Assumptions of the Model We begin by describing the demand facing a typical monopolistically competitive firm.
+# Assumptions of the Model

+We begin by describing the demand facing a typical monopolistically competitive firm.
 In general, we would expect a firm to sell more, the larger the total demand for its industry's product and the higher the prices charged by its rivals.
 On the other hand, we would expect the firm to sell less the greater the number of firms in the industry and the higher its own price.
 A particular equation for the demand facing a firm that has these properties is<sup>4</sup>

 $$
-Q = S \times [ 1 / n - b \times (P - \bar {P}) ], \tag {8-5}
+Q = S \times [ 1 / n - b \times (P - \bar{P}) ], \tag{8-5}
 $$

 where  $Q$  is the quantity of output demanded,  $S$  is the total output of the industry,  $n$  is the number of firms in the industry,  $b$  is a positive constant term representing the responsiveness of a firm's sales to its price,  $P$  is the price charged by the firm itself, and  $\overline{P}$  is the average price charged by its competitors.
 Equation (8-5) may be given the following intuitive justification: If all firms charge the same price, each will have a market share  $1/n$ .
 A firm charging more than the average of other firms will have a smaller market share, whereas a firm charging less will have a larger share.<sup>5</sup>